Finschia/finschia-sdk/CONTRIBUTING.md

   please ensure that your code is lint compliant by running `golangci-lint run`.
   A convenience git `pre-commit` hook that runs the formatters automatically before each commit is available in the `contrib/githooks/` directory.

-## Architecture Decision Records (ADR)

-When proposing an architecture decision for the SDK, please create an [ADR](./docs/architecture/README.md) so further discussions can be made.
-We are following this process so all involved parties are in agreement before any party begins coding the proposed implementation.
-If you would like to see some examples of how these are written refer to the current [ADRs](./docs/architecture)

 ## Pull Requests